chenxinye/pychop/README.md

 ```

-The code example can be found on the [guidance1](https://github.com/chenxinye/pychop/example/guidance1.ipynb) and [guidance2](https://github.com/chenxinye/pychop/example/guidance2.ipynb).
+See the [fixed-point documentation](docs/source/fix_point.rst) for additional details.

 #### (III).
 Integer quantization

-Integer quantization is another important feature of pychop.
-It intention is to convert the floating point number into a low bit-width integer, which speeds up the computations in certain computing hardware.
-It performs quantization with user-defined bitwidths.
-The following example illustrates the usage of the method.
+Integer quantization is another important feature of ``Pychop``.
+Its purpose is to quantize floating-point values to low-bit-width integers, which can enable faster computation on hardware with suitable integer support.
+It supports user-defined bit-widths.
+The following example illustrates its use.

-The integer arithmetic emulation of ``Pychop`` is implemented by the interface Chopi.
-It can be used in many circumstances, and offers flexible options for users, such as symmetric or unsymmetric quantization and the number of bits to use.
-The usage is illustrated as below:
+Integer quantization in ``Pychop`` is provided by the ``Chopi`` interface.
+It supports options such as symmetric or asymmetric quantization and a user-defined bit-width.
+Its usage is illustrated below:

 ```Python